 As the ski family grows and ski technique evolves, everyone wants to know where the best place to go for a cruise around the mountain is.
 I hear skiers and boarders alike ask “where are the best ski resorts in the USA found?”

 Well, I am an elite level skier (I ski for my country) and have had the pleasure to tour the world in search of better places to optimize my training.
 Guess where I found it:America!
 Land of the free and land of some amazing snow!

 What is so unique about skiing in the USA is the variance between the resorts.
 In America, be rest assured, there is the perfect resort for any skier, just waiting to be found.

 I am an unequivocal European skier and grew up loving the Alps.
-Indeed I do still hold emotion for the mountains that made me, however resorts on the other side of the Atlantic are beginning to catch my favor and here’s why.
+Indeed I do still hold emotions for the mountains that made me, however, resorts on the other side of the Atlantic are beginning to catch my favor and here’s why.

 There is a lot to choose from

 Additionally, the US offers resorts in a variety of sizes, from tiny one-lifters to humongous ones, such as Aspen which has more than 200km of piste!
 The key appeal of American skiing is the absolute array of places you can choose to ski at.
 Furthermore, due to the location of most resorts, it is easy to access major cities or other tourist attractions, if you do not want to ski every day or have non-skiing members in your party.

 In America, they also offer a fantastic range of highly qualified instructors and ski schools.
 As well as this fantastic opportunity to learn to ski, for more advanced skiers, America offers some of the longest and most challenging runs in the world!

 The USA has a history of beating the odds in everything they have done and in skiing, they do not differ from their notion.